NYPL-Simplified/Simplified-Android-Core/README.md

 and so, although the Library Simplified application is not an OSGi application, much of the design and architecture conforms to conventions followed by OSGi applications.
 Further reading can be found on the OSGi web site.

+#### Build System

+The build is driven by the [build.gradle](build.gradle) file in the root of the project, with the `build.gradle` files in each module typically only listing dependencies (the actual dependency definitions are defined in the root `build.gradle` file to avoid duplicating version numbers over the whole project).
+Metadata used to publish builds (such as Maven group IDs, version numbers, etc) is defined in the `gradle.properties` file in each module.
+The [gradle.properties](gradle.properties) file in the root of the project defines default values that are overridden as necessary by each module.

 #### Modules